Antti Törmänen (Go player)

 Antti Törmänen (born 28 June 1989) is a professional Go player from Oulu, Finland.
 He currently lives in Tokyo, Japan.

 Biography

 Törmänen has stated that he became interested in Go aged 12, after reading the manga Hikaru no Go.
-He became an insei in Nihon Kiin in fall of 2011.
+He became an insei at the Nihon Kiin in the autumn of 2011.

 Achievements

 As an amateur player, Törmänen had played in several tournaments with some noteworthy results.